-This work is licensed under a Creative Commons Attribution 4.0 International licence.
+This work is licensed under a Creative Commons Attribution 4.0 International licence, visit the Creative Commons website (http://creativecommons.org/licenses/by/4.0/).

 You are free to re-use the work under that licence, on the condition that you credit the State of Victoria as author.
-The licence does not apply to any images, photographs or branding, including the Victorian Coat of Arms, the Victorian Government logo and the Department of Environment, Land, Water and Planning (DELWP) logo.
-To view a copy of this licence, visit http://creativecommons.org/licenses/by/4.0/
+The licence does not apply to any images, photographs or branding, including the Victorian Coat of Arms, and the Victorian Government and Department logos.